Devisualization/spew/README.md

 Depends upon LibUV for sockets+timer+file watcher support.
 Can load+extract from a [Nuget]() package.
 The linked packed is fat, meaning it should work on Linux, OSX and Windows.

+Warning: Windows 64bit for dmd is currently bugged when using the diagnostic code.
+OpenGL bindings is too large for debug information.

 ## Tasks

 - [ ] General structure